cuthbertLab/music21/buildDoc/rst/about.rst

 The music21 Corpus
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The music21 corpus contains works that to the best of our knowledge are freely
-distributable according to US copyright law.
-These works (along with the
-freely-available works linked to in the virtual corpus) may or may not be free
-works in your jurisdiction.
-If you believe this message to be in error
-regarding one or more works please contact Michael Cuthbert at the address
-provided on the contact page.
+The LGPL music21 software is distributed with a corpus of encoded compositions which are distributed with the permission of the encoders (and, where needed, the composers or arrangers) and where permitted under United States copyright law.
+Some encodings included in the corpus may not be used for commercial uses or have other restrictions: please see the licenses embedded in individual compositions or directories for more details.

+To the best of our knowledge, the music (if not the encodings) in the corpus are either out of copyright in the United States and/or are licensed for non-commercial use.
+These works, along with any works linked to in the virtual corpus, may or may not be free in your jurisdiction.
+If you believe this message to be in error regarding one or more works please contact Michael Cuthbert at the address provided on the contact page.